OntimizeWeb/docs/_ontimize_web_ngx_charts/configuration/01-o-linechart.component.md

 You can check a running example of this *Line Chart* [here](https://try.imatia.com/ontimizeweb/v8/charts/main/line-chart/line){:target="_blank"}.

-All chart parameter for the Line Chart are described [here](https://nvd3-community.github.io/nvd3/examples/documentation.html#lineChart){:target="_blank"}.
+All chart parameters for the *Line Chart* can be checked in the API tab or in the [official documentation](https://nvd3-community.github.io/nvd3/examples/documentation.html#lineChart){:target="_blank"}.

 ## Basic Example